albop/eco309/slides/ddp.md

 - Find the solution of $\mu'(P-I) = 0$ ?
   - not well defined, 0 is a solution
   - we need to incorporate the constraint $\sum_i(\mu_i)=1$
+  - since P-I is at most of rank $n-1$ we can replace one line by this condition
 - Method:
   - Define $M_{ij} =  \begin{cases} 1  &\text{if} & j =0 \\\\ (P-I)_{ij}  & \text{if} & j> 1  \end{cases}$
   - Define $D_i = \begin{cases} 1 & \text{if} & j = 0 \\\\0 & \text{if} & j>0 \end{cases}$
   - With a linear algebra solver
     - look for a solution $\mu$ of $\mu' M = D$
     - or $M^{\prime} \mu = D\prime$
-    - if you find a solution, it is unique (theorem)
+    - if you find a solution, it is unique! (theorem)
 - Alternative:
   - minimize residual squares of overidentified system